jpf/okta-social-auth-demo-app/README.md

 5. Follow the instructions on the Admin page.
 After configuring the "Base URL" and "API Token", click on the green "Submit" button
 6. Click the blue "Home" button
+7. In your terminal window, restart the server by typing `Ctrl+C` then type `npm start` again.
+8. Switch back your browser <http://localhost:3000>
-7. You should now see a purple "Log in with Facebook" button, click that button.
+9. You should now see a purple "Log in with Facebook" button, click that button.
-8. You will be sent to Facebook, which will prompt you to approve the "Okta Social Authentication Test" application
+10. You will be sent to Facebook, which will prompt you to approve the "Okta Social Authentication Test" application
-9. Click the blue "Okay" button
+11. Click the blue "Okay" button
-10. If you see a page with your user name and Okta User ID, then you are done!
+12. If you see a page with your user name and Okta User ID, then you are done!

 ## Developer notes